Who we are...

-Queensland Koala Crusaders Inc is an Incorporated Association dedicated to improving koala conservation outcomes.
-Its mission is to be “a voice for the koala”.
+Queensland Koala Crusaders is an Incorporated Association dedicated to improving koala conservation outcomes.
+Our mission is to be “a voice for the koala”.

 Our members are actively engaged in rescue/rehabilitation and re-release of sick and injured koalas, habitat and corridor restoration, community education and much more.

-We also see to facilitate fresh cooperative approaches to the chronic challenges regarding the sustainability of the wild koala as a species with an emphais on communication and collaboration between all stakeholders and groups.
+We also seek to facilitate fresh cooperative approaches to the chronic challenges regarding the sustainability of the wild koala as a species with an emphasis on communication and collaboration between all stakeholders and groups.

 In 2019 we sponsored the planting of 24,000 trees as part of the Noosa Koala Recovery Project with the assistance of the Noosa and District Landcare Group and founded the Noosa Region Koala Rescue Group with the assistance of Wildcare Australia.